- Download our Moving to Belgium Guide (PDF)

 Pharmacies are widely available, and emergency services are reliable.
 The healthcare system in Belgium is divided between hospitals that are either public or non-profit and private clinics.

 Public healthcare in Belgium

 The Belgian healthcare system is funded to some extent by the government, which provides funds to mutual health organisations.
-All employees and self-employed workers in Belgium have to contribute towards a Belgian health insurance fund.
+All employees and self-employed workers in Belgium have to contribute towards the state Belgian health insurance fund.

 Private healthcare in Belgium